How to make Rainbow Layered Jelly Squares

-Yes, there are 11 layers (!!) but it’s not as hard as you think to make.
-Also you don’t have to do the whole 11 layers, you can do less and you can choose whatever colours you like to go with your theme.
+Yes, there are 11 layers (!!) but it’s not as hard to make as you think.
+Also you don’t have to do the whole 11 layers, you can do less and you can choose whatever colours you like, to go with your theme.
+The trick to this recipe is adding extra gelatine to the jelly to help it set quicker and faster PLUS using your freezer for quick setting.
+There’s no waiting for hours for each layer of jelly to set!

 What You Need: